tunai/l2uwe/README.md

 1. MATLAB
 2. Image Processing Toolbox

-The framework was tested on MATLAB version R2019b.
+The framework was tested on MATLAB versions R2019b and R2020a.

 ### Demo script